Auriol Grey: Huntingdon cyclist killer fails in appeal bid

 In CCTV footage, Grey could be heard shouting at Mrs Ward, a retired midwife, to "get off the [expletive] pavement".

-The Court of Appeal heard the Mrs Ward then "collided" with Grey and fell into the road, where she was hit by a car.
+Appeal judges said Mrs Ward then "collided" with Grey and fell into the road, where she was hit by a car.

+The Court of Appeal in London heard that, after she was jailed, a psychologist - in a report paid for by Grey's family - found an autism diagnosis.

+Miranda Moore KC, representing Grey, who has cerebral palsy and is partially blind, argued that the sentence was "excessive" and the diagnosis may have made a difference in her case.

 Find BBC News: East of England on Facebook, Instagram and Twitter.
 If you have a story suggestion email eastofenglandnews@bbc.co.uk